alex/what-happens-when/README.rst

    * The closer sends a FIN packet
    * The other sides ACKs the FIN packet and sends its own FIN
    * The closer acknowledges the other side's FIN with an ACK

+ Load-balancer
+As we mentioned earlier, websites live on servers.
+For most websites where the traffic is consequent, it would be impossible to be hosted on a single server.
+Plus, it would create a Single Point of Failure (SPOF), because it would only need one attack on said server to take the whole site down.
+As needs for higher availability and security rises, websites started augmenting the number of servers they have, organising them in clusters, and using load-balancers.
+A load-balancer is a software program that distributes network requests between several servers, following a load-balancing algorithm.
+HAproxy is a very famous load-balancer, and example of algorithms that we can use are the round-robin, which distributes the requests alternating between all the servers evenly and consequentially, or the least-connection, which distributes requests depending on the current server loads.

 TLS handshake
 -------------